Westport, County Mayo: Education

 Westport has two secondary schools, five primary schools, and Westport College of Further Education, which opened in 2009.
 The educational facilities for boys in Westport were for many decades associated with the Congregation of Christian Brothers, who first established a school on Castlebar Street in 1865 before transferring to Newport Road in 1962, where the former national school building can still be seen.
 Rice College, the town's all-boys secondary school, was constructed in 1987 on Castlebar Road to meet growing educational needs, and today it has 528 pupils.
 The second secondary school, Sacred Heart School, is an all-girls institution with over 500 pupils.

 Scoil Phádraig is the largest of the primary schools, with more than 300 pupils.
 It was formed in 2006 through the amalgamation of Scoil Phádraig na mBráithre (Saint Patrick's Christian Brothers' School) and Saint Patrick's Mercy National School, and it is located on Newport Road on the site of the old Christian Brothers School.
 Gaelscoil na Cruaiche, an all-Irish Catholic primary school founded in 1995, gained official recognition in 2000 and moved into a permanent building in 2011; it now has 207 pupils and eleven teachers.
 Holy Trinity National School, a co-educational school under the patronage of the Church of Ireland, is also located on Newport Road, with 62 pupils enrolled.
 Its previous premises, built in the 19th century under the Kildare Street and Tuam Diocesan Societies, was declared unfit in 2010.
 In February 2022, it was announced that a new Holy Trinity school building would be constructed on the grounds of the former Scoil Phádraig on Altamont Street, after staff and pupils objected in 2020 to plans for co-location with Westport Educate Together.

+The planned relocation of Holy Trinity National School to the former Scoil Phádraig site was subsequently altered when the Department of Education instead allocated the site, temporarily, to Sacred Heart Secondary School, citing an urgent need for accommodation on health and safety grounds.
+More than 150 people took part in a protest at the site, with Holy Trinity's principal, Orla Brickenden, describing the decision as unfair given the school's own long-running campaign for a new building.
+The Department of Education said it remained committed to delivering the Holy Trinity project and had engaged with the school's patron, the Bishop of Tuam, Limerick and Killaloe, on interim supports for the school.
+Sacred Heart School said it expected its relocation to the site to be of short duration.

 The Quay School, or Saint Columbkille's Primary School, serves the Quay area of the town.
 Westport Educate Together, a multi-denominational primary school, opened in 2019 at Sharkey Hill Community Centre before relocating to temporary premises at Westport Woods Hotel for the 2022–23 school year.